overloop-crm/overloop-api-doc/source/includes_main/_automations.md

 Object | Description
 --------- | -----------
-steps | The [steps](#automation-steps) of the automation. enter_segment | The reference between the automation and the conditions of the _enter_segment_ event. filters | The conditions of the _enter_segment_ event.
+steps | The [steps](#automation-steps) of the automation. enter_segment | The reference of the automation filters for the _enter_segment_ trigger event. filters | The conditions of the _enter_segment_ trigger event.

 ## Retrieve an automation
 ```shell